jab0079/COMP4300-P1/docs/old_deliverables/proj2_README.md

 Synopsis------------------------------------------------------------

-	This project extended the previous General Purpose Register (GPR) multi-cycle machine into a scalar piped architecture with 5 stages.
+	This project extended the previous accumulator-based machine into a General Purpose Register (GPR) multi-cycle machine.
 	Along with simulating these units, this project also emulates a memory unit and a loading unit.
 The memory unit is a centralized array-based segmented memory.
 The loader loads the accompanied